OluwadareLab/CBCR/README.md

 **1. Content of folders:**
 -----------------------------------------------------------
 * src: Matlab source code. <br />
-* GM12878_Output: Output structions and log files generated from the GM12878 cell line at four different resolutions (1Mb, 500Kb, 250Kb, 100Kb).<br />
+* GM12878_Output: Output structions and log files generated from the GM12878 cell line using the Mbol restriction enzyme at four different resolutions (1Mb, 500Kb, 250Kb, 100Kb).
+These structures were generated using the primary-replicate combined mappings.<br />
+* Validation: Output structures and log files generated from the GM12878 cell line used for validation at 1Mb resolution.
+	* Mpol_Primary_Output: Outputs generated from the primary mappings using the Mbol restriction enzyme.
+	* Mbol_Replicate_Output: Outputs generated from the replicate mappings using the Mbol restriction enzyme.
+	* DpnII_Combined: Outputs generated from the primary-replicate combined mappings using the DpnII restriction enzyme.

 **2. Hi-C Data used in this study:**
 -----------------------------------------------------------